Business routes of Interstate 25: Williamsburg–Truth or Consequences

-Business Loop 11 (BL 11) is a 5.711 mi business loop serving the cities of Williamsburg and Truth or Consequences in Sierra County.
+Interstate 25 Business (I-25 Bus.), inventoried as Business Loop 11 (BL 11), is a 5.711 mi business loop serving the cities of Williamsburg and Truth or Consequences in Sierra County.
 The loop begins at exit 75 of I-25 in Williamsburg, intersecting State Road 187 (NM 187), traveling northeast on Broadway Street through Truth or Consequences until meeting Main Avenue.
-Between that point and Date Street, the route follows two oneway roads with Broadway carrying northbound traffic and Main conveying traffic to the south.
-The routes combine and turn north on Date, intersecting the western terminus of NM 51.
-Turning northwest, the highway intersects NM 181 and terminates at exit 79 on I-25 on the northside of Truth or Consequences.
+Between that point and Date Street, the route follows two one-way roads with Broadway carrying northbound traffic and Main conveying traffic to the south.
+The routes combine and turn north on Date Street, intersecting the western terminus of NM 51.
+Turning northwest, the highway intersects NM 181 and terminates at exit 79 on I-25 on the north side of Truth or Consequences.

 Most of the loop, with the exception of its I-25 interchanges, was previously part of US 85, which joined the route from the south at NM 187 and departed to the north along NM 181.